chutrunganh/Dining-philosophers-problem/README.md

 We propose several solutions to the Dining Philosophers Problem, each with its own trade-offs and synchronization strategies.

-- Resource hierarchy, semaphore,
+- Resource hierarchy
-- Limit number of dinners,
+- Limit number of dinners
 - Chandy/Misra
 - Each fork is a semaphore (Solution 1)
 - Each fork is a semaphore, but only one philosopher can pick up forks at a time (Solution 2)